giannotr/type-insurance/README.md

 A non-empty string should map to

-- The decimal representation of the sha1 conversion (number)
+- The decimal representation of a hash conversion, unless the string contains only digits (number)
 - `true` (bool)
 - An array containing the string (array)
 - An object with the default key and the string as the value (object)